yegor256/blog/static/talks.md

 The organization was very good.
 Not perfect, but very good.
 There were about 300 people and four tracks (I think it's too many).
 The only problem was with the content.
 It looked like they paid too much attention to logistics and forgot about content.
-Aside from that, definitely a place to see again.
+Aside from that, it's definitely a place to see again.

 <div class="talk-event"/>
 <aside class="venue-rate green">A</aside>
 <img src="https://i.ytimg.com/vi/63tS3HNmhiE/mqdefault.jpg" class="past-talk" alt="JEEConf 2016"/>
-ORM is an Offensive Anti-Pattern;
+ORM Is an Offensive Anti-Pattern;
 [JEEConf 2016](http://jeeconf.com/speaker/yegor-bugayenko/);
 Kiev, Ukraine;
 21 May 2016;
 [slides](http://www.slideshare.net/YegorBugayenko/orm-is-a-perfect-antipattern),
 [photos](https://www.facebook.com/yegor256/posts/10209552490959073),
 [video](https://www.youtube.com/watch?v=63tS3HNmhiE).
-The venue, the logistics, the food, the organization, the size (over 1000 people), and the preliminary screening of my presentation... everything was very good.
-What I didn't like is the amount of tracks (too many) and the list of speakers, which, I believe, almost copied JPoint.
-Would be great to see new faces.
-Overall impression was very positive, definitely will try to attend it next year.
+The venue, the logistics, the food, the organization, the size (more than 1,000 people), and the preliminary screening of my presentation...everything was very good.
+What I didn't like was the number of tracks (too many) and the list of speakers, which I believe almost copied JPoint.
+It would be great to see new faces.
+My overall impression was very positive, and I definitely will try to attend it next year.

 <div class="talk-event"/>
 <img src="https://i.ytimg.com/vi/EnhRgXrHCC4/mqdefault.jpg" class="past-talk" alt="JEEConf 2016"/>